-Here’s what the whole UX process looks like
+The UX process cheatsheet: Here’s what the whole process looks like

 To make things simple, we put together a free downloadable UX process ‘cheatsheet’ that quickly explains the steps of the UX process.
 Use it as a quick refresher or when you need to step back from learning UX and get a high-level look at each phase.